graphicsdesk/spectate/README.md

 Spectate provides a workflow for building freeform stories.
 It allows users to code locally while writing stories in Google Docs, and can bundle several kinds of visual assets.

-Check out these examples: [University responses to COVID-19](https://www.columbiaspectator.com/news/2020/04/13/the-us-and-ivy-league-schools-were-late-to-respond-to-covid-19-data-shows-international-universities-did-better/); [EOAA investigation](https://www.columbiaspectator.com/eye-lead/2019/11/15/students-and-faculty-say-gender-based-harassment-and-discrimination-at-columbia-is-systemic-why-are-they-turning-away-from-the-system-built-to-address-it/); [Union Theological Seminary](https://github.com/spec-journalism/uts).
+Check out these examples: [University responses to COVID-19](https://www.columbiaspectator.com/news/2020/04/13/the-us-and-ivy-league-schools-were-late-to-respond-to-covid-19-data-shows-international-universities-did-better/); [EOAA investigation](https://www.columbiaspectator.com/eye-lead/2019/11/15/students-and-faculty-say-gender-based-harassment-and-discrimination-at-columbia-is-systemic-why-are-they-turning-away-from-the-system-built-to-address-it/); [Union Theological Seminary](https://github.com/graphicsdesk/uts).

 ## Prerequisites

 1. Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 2. Make a [GitHub](https://github.com) account.
-Ask Jason, Charlotte, or Raeedah to add you to the `spec-journalism` organization.
+Ask Jason, Charlotte, or Raeedah to add you to the `graphicsdesk` organization.

 3. To be able to write to our repositories, set up an SSH key.
 Follow the instructions in the first five sections of [Connecting to GitHub with SSH](https://help.github.com/en/articles/connecting-to-github-with-ssh).